 Test Your Noun Knowledge

 There are many types of nouns, each designed to serve a different purpose in a sentence.
-Test your knowledge with the practice items below.
+Test your knowledge with a quick noun quiz.

 - I'm planning a trip to Pennsylvania later this year.